johanhaleby/spek2-lab/README.md

 You should familiarize yourself with the [domain model](https://github.com/johanhaleby/spek2-lab/tree/main/src/main/kotlin/se/haleby/lab/spek2/rps) then start writing awesome tests.
 Pair up with a colleague!

-Maybe there is a bug lurking around as well?
-Bonus points for spotting it and fixing it :)
+Maybe there is a bug lurking around somewhere as well?
+Bonus points for spotting and fixing it :)

 Each group should think and reflect about these things during the lab: